RakhithJK/dotnet-vscode-csharp-wiki/Portable-PDBs.md

 * Profiling tools
 * Running any post-compilation build step that consumes or modifies the PDB, such as CCI based tools (CodeContracts) or the .Net Native compiler
 * Using .Net decompilers such as ildasm or .Net reflector and expecting to see source line mappings or local parameter names

+If you have a project that you want to be able to use and debug in both formats, you can use different build configurations and build the project twice to have it both ways.

 ## What is a PDB?
 For anyone not familiar, a PDB file is an auxiliary file produced by a compiler to provide other tools, especially debuggers, information about what is in the main executable file and how it was produced.
 For example, a PDB is how a debugger can map foo.cs line 12 to the right executable location so that it can set a breakpoint, and how it maps back from some other executable location to its associated source line.